xgfs/verse/readme.md

 # VERSE: Versatile Graph Embeddings from Similarity Measures

-This repository provides a reference implementation and data of VERSE, as described in the paper.
+This repository provides a reference implementation of VERSE as well as links to the data.

 ## Installation and usage

+We make VERSE available in two forms: fast, optimized C++ code that was used in the experiments, and more convenient python wrapper.
+Note that wrapper is still experimental and may not provide optimal performance.

 For C++ executables: